-This deliverable represents a summary of the dissemination material produced by the project, including training modules, "hands-on" exercises, e-learning, testbeds, press releases, conference presentations, news bulletins, brochures, leaflets, posters, web-based publications, etc.
+This deliverable represents a summary of the dissemination material produced by the project, including training modules, "hands-on" exercises, the e-learning package, IPv6 Labs, press releases, conference presentations, news bulletins, brochures, leaflets, posters, web-based publications, etc.

-This current version is an update of deliverable D2.2.1.
+This current version is an update of deliverable D2.2.2, released in August 2009.
 Two important changes are highlighted; the first of which involves a process to update and review the 6DEPLOY IPv6 modules.
-These IPv6 modules organized under the 6DEPLOY umbrella are used by project partners to present IPv6 concepts in their workshops as well as for other usages.
-The second change involves the remote testbeds 6DEPLOY partners use to access from the various training locations.
-Many new testbeds, have been installed since the beginning of the project and coordination between the respective managers has been effective in ensuring that every testbed has a similar configuration, good availability and accessibility, and offers similar services.
+These IPv6 modules are maintained up-to-date and used by project partners to present IPv6 concepts in their workshops as well as for other purposes.
+The second change relates to 6DEPLOY partners' access to the increasing number of remote testbeds from the various training locations.
+New testbeds have been installed since the beginning of the project and coordination between the respective managers has been effective in ensuring that every testbed has a similar configuration, good availability and accessibility, and offers similar services.
 In addition, a "one stop-shop" web interface has been established allowing people to book one or several testbeds according to the number of trainees they are expecting and/or the experiment to be shown.
+The testbed managers can access this interface and accept/reject incoming reservation requests.